What is SOAP API?

 - What types of responses you’ll get back.

-This is super helpful because you don’t need to guess how to interact with the API.
-The WSDL gives you all the details in advance, so you can code against it with confidence.
-Plus, you can use WSDL to auto-generate client-side code that interacts with the API, taking a lot of manual effort off your plate.
+This is very helpful because it takes away the need to guess how to use the API.
+The WSDL tells you everything you need to know ahead of time, so you can confidently code against it.
+You can also use WSDL to have client-side code that talks to the API automatically generated, which saves you a lot of work.

 Getting started with SOAP service integration

-SOAP APIs can be more complex to implement than REST, but they offer robustness and reliability.
-Here’s a step-by-step on how to integrate one:
+SOAP APIs may be more difficult to implement than REST APIs, but they provide more resilience and stability.
+Below is a detailed guide on how to incorporate one into your project.

-- Use a SOAP library: There are libraries for most programming languages that make working with SOAP easier.
+- Use a SOAP library: The majority of programming languages provide libraries to simplify handling SOAP operations.
+There are libraries for most programming languages that make working with SOAP easier.
 For example:

 - Make your request: Once you’ve got your WSDL and SOAP library ready, the next step is constructing your request.
 This will usually involve filling out a SOAP body with the data fields the API expects.